teameax/tictaceax/README.md

 ##Administration Manual

-Development manual is intended for Linux systems, Windows users are on their own.
+Administration manual is intended for Linux systems, Windows users are on their own.

 ###Demands: